zkVerify/zkverify-docs/docs/architecture/08-VFlow/03-VFY-Bridging/01-token-teleport.md

 - `beneficiary -> V5 -> X1 -> AccountKey20 -> key: [u8, 20]`: with the EVM address of the receiver on VFlow
 - `assets -> V5 -> 0 -> id -> fun -> Fungible: Compact<u128>`: with the amount of VFY tokens you want to teleport to VFlow (specified with 18 digits)

-Click on `submitTransaction` and then `sign And Submit` on the new window that will appear to conclude the teleport.
+Click on `Submit Transaction` and then `Sign and Submit` on the new window that will appear to conclude the teleport.

 #### Destination